 As for the prototype TRed track bikes… Named the Peregrine Falcon, it’s a far evolution of their Mania platform, a long-running project to build a faster bike for Giairo Ermeti’s run at the Italian track championship title.
-Details remain thin on the likely alloy race bike, but we can extrapolate out a number of features…
+Details remain thin on the Scandium alloy race bike that apparently incorporates 3D-printed alloy elements, but we can extrapolate out a number of features…

 The huge carbon fork with a shroud/cowl in front of the frame’s headtube is an obvious move to smooth airflow over the front of the bike, but since it doesn’t appear to connect back to the upper headset cup it’s clearly not of the ‘external steerer’ variety.